Tasmania – UnderDownunder

 We will also visit the state’s oldest and newest man-made attractions.
 The sinister, atmospheric ruins of Port Arthur prison and Sarah Island are intriguing and the recently opened Museum of old and new art - MONA - is a sensational collection as well as architecturally fascinating.
 Some have suggested it could be the best museum in the world!

-Come make the most of a year where overseas travel has been impossible, support Australian tourism and ride in Australia's premier cycling location.
+Come make the most of your vacation after a couple years where overseas travel has been impossible; support Australian tourism and ride in Australia's premier cycling location.

 Rider Reviews